The Parents Flew The Nest

 Lower Stone Falls

 To get to both the Middle and Lower Falls trails, you must cross Big Sandy Creek two times.
 The second crossing required us to take our shoes and socks off to keep them dry.
-There are also more stairs but if you like a bit of adventure in your hike, then seeing all three parts of Stone Mountain Falls is well worth it.
+There are also more stairs but if you like a bit of adventure in your hike, seeing all three parts of Stone Mountain Falls is well worth it.

 The Sunset At The Top Of Stone Mountain Falls